ArnoldYing/arnoldying.github.io/_posts/2020-02-21-my-website.md

 ## Source code: [Github](https://github.com/ArnoldYing/arnoldying.github.io)
 **I made a website!**
-**This was made as a personal project to showcase all the different and unique projects I've done throughout the year**
+**This was made as a personal project to showcase all the different and unique projects I've done throughout the year** **Well.....
+You are currently on it!
+Go check out my other projects !!!**